-7.2 Third party records
+6.2 Third party records

-If you determine that there is in fact a third party, as explained above, you have to keep a record of the following information:
+If you determine that there is in fact a third party who gave instructions to the individual conducting the transaction, you have to keep a record of the following information:

-- the third party's name, address and principal business or occupation; - if the third party is an individual, the third party's date of birth; - the incorporation number and place of incorporation if the third party is a corporation; and - in the case of a large cash transaction, the nature of the relationship between the third party and the individual who gives you the cash; or - in the case of a client information record, the nature of the relationship between the third party and the client.
+- the third party's name, address and principal business or occupation; - if the third party is an individual, the third party's date of birth; - the incorporation number and place of incorporation if the third party is a corporation; and - the nature of the relationship between the third party and the individual who gives you the cash.
 For examples of third party relationships, see field 18 of Part G in the large cash transaction report.